sheinsight/shineout-next/packages/shineout/src/checkbox/__doc__/guide.en.md

 ## When to use

-When you need to select multiple options from a data set;\nwhen you need to switch between two states (selected or unselected, open or closed), you can use the multi-selection box alone;\nyou need a marker control, which will only take effect after triggering the action button
+When you need to select multiple options from a data set\nwhen you need to switch between two states (selected or unselected, open or closed), you can use the multi-selection box alone\nyou need a marker control, which will only take effect after triggering the action button

 ## Common usage